-Regulation 3(2) of the Freedom of Access to Information on the Environment Regulations (S.L.
+No requirement exists to keep records of information requests received and responses provided, including refusals however, Regulation 3(2) of the Freedom of Access to Information on the Environment Regulations (S.L.
 549.39) requires that the competent authority (ERA), keeps a record of all the requests for environmental information received.
 Although there is no legal obligation to keep a record of the responses and the refusals of requests, this has historically always been done by the authority.
+MEPA kept such records and ERA is maintaining them.
+MEPA initiated an environment enquiry system in late 2009, retained this system through (http://era.org.mt/en/Pages/Enquiries.aspx).
+The database related to this system is kept updated on a monthly basis and is populated with details of the enquiry and response given, and also keeps track of the timeframe within which the response was provided.
+Moreover, as of 2011, the contents of this database are being transposed into monthly and 6 monthly enquiry reports to inform MEPA's, and now ERA's management.
+This reporting initiative is one of the requirements of the quality assurance system developed in 2011.
 ERA envisages the launch of an online Customer Care system in 2021 to facilitate both client and back-end data management of such requests and related follow-up.

-Is there a separate body that oversees matters of access to environmental information (e.g. a data protection ombudsperson or a commission on access to administrative documents)?
+• Is there a separate body that oversees matters of access to environmental information (e.g. a data protection ombudsperson or a commission on access to administrative documents)?

 There is a separate body as provided for in S.L.
-549.39, which oversees matters of access to environmental information, which is the Information and Data Protection Commissioner, whose office is set up through the Data Protection Act (Cap.
-586) and the Freedom of Information Act (Cap.
+549.39, which oversees matters of access to environmental information, as noted above, which o is the Information and Data Protection Commissioner, whose office is set up through the Data Protection Act (Cap.
+586440) and the Freedom of Information Act (Cap.
 496).